shauv-k/Voice-Navigation-Robot/README.md

 ## How It Works

 ## Turtlesim
-Turtlesim is a simple application (called package by using the ROS terminology) that is designed for learning the basic concepts of ROS.
-It demonstrates the basic principles of ROS and gives you an overview of how ROS is used in real-life robotic systems.
+Turtlesim is a package provided with ROS that is designed for learning the basic concepts of ROS.
+It demonstrates the basic principles of ROS and gives you an overview of how ROS communications and systems are designed.

+Here are few basic tasks on turtlesim:

 > 1.square spiral
 ### ![ezgif-2-9f758776e7](https://github.com/sangwan7gaurav/Voice_Navigation/assets/138971930/e48e4f3d-5b82-48fc-820c-ffeda10232f2)